 Long-term meaningful success is not gained by asserting dominance or ruling by fear.
 If you can be anything in your business, seek to be influential.
 That is the road to success for you and your team.

 Struggling with this or other employee issues, then happy to have a chat.
-Just email to arrange.
+Just book a call to arrange.